KevinHock/rtdpyt/docs/contribute.rst

       If the described issue was already fixed, then explain and instruct to re-trigger the build.
     - *Provide way to upload arbitrary HTML files*:
-      It was already decided that Read the Docs is not a dull hosting platform for HTML.
+      It was already decided that pyt is not a dull hosting platform for HTML.
 So explain this and close the ticket.

 .. _triage-not-enough-information: